IJDykeman/ijdykeman.github.io/_posts/2020-04-20-analytic-fog-shader.markdown

 ## Thoughts on Implementation

 I was able to implement this shader in my deferred shading pipeline without making any serious modifications.
 It involved adding around a dozen lines of GLSL code.
 If you are computing diffuse+specular lighting with point lights already, your point light shader should already have access to camera position, light position, and the position of the world at the current pixel, and that’s all you need!

+Handling multiple lights is straightforward.
+You simply sum the contributions of light scattering from fog for each light.
+To make the system efficient for many lights, you should be sure to only compute the integral for pixels close enough to the light to have a chance at contributing a visible amount of light to the scene.
+For instance, in a deferred shading pipeline you can render a spherical mesh around the light so that the shader computing the light contribution only runs for pixels near the light.

 I found that the hardest part of implementing this shader is correctly putting your camera and world fragment into light space so that you can take advantage of the simple integral.